Nedrow, New York

-Nedrow /'nɛdroʊ/ is a hamlet (and census-designated place) located in the town of Onondaga in Onondaga County, New York, United States.
-The population was 2,244 at the 2010 census.
+Nedrow (/'nɛdroʊ/, Dyodę·wá·de) is a hamlet (and census-designated place) located in the town of Onondaga in Onondaga County, New York, United States.
+As of the 2020 census, Nedrow had a population of 2,095.
 It is a suburb of Syracuse, whose southern border it adjoins.

 The name "Nedrow" is an anadrome of founder's name Worden.
+It is known as Dyodę·wá·de in the indigenous Onondaga language.

 Geography

 Nedrow is located at (42.977666, -76.143764), on U.S. Route 11, south of Syracuse.
 Interstate 81 passes through the community.

 According to the United States Census Bureau, Nedrow has a total area of 1.0 sqmi, all land.